Agyaat: Reception

-Rajeev Masand of CNN-IBN gave 3/5 (Watchable) for director Ramgopal Varma's Agyaat; Masand states "At a time when special effects and digital tricks can be used to create just about anything, here's a reminder that what really scares us is the stuff we can't see".
+Rajeev Masand of CNN-IBN gave the film 3/5 (Watchable), stating "At a time when special effects and digital tricks can be used to create just about anything, here's a reminder that what really scares us is the stuff we can't see".

-Nikhat Kazmi of Times of India gave 3/5 and noted "It neither thrills nor chills with its repetitive running-for-life sequences and its absolutely infuriating end which offers no explanation whatsoever for the scurrying and screaming".
+Nikhat Kazmi of Times of India gave the film 3/5 and noted "It neither thrills nor chills with its repetitive running-for-life sequences and its absolutely infuriating end which offers no explanation whatsoever for the scurrying and screaming".

 Subhash K Jha (IBOS) gave 3.5/5 noting "Jungle fever has never been more contagious.
 Every corner of the Sri Lankan jungle as shot with mesmeric skill by the cinematographer Surjodeep Ghosh is filled with danger."

-Taran Adarsh gave this movie a rating of 3.5/5 saying "Ramgopal Varma thinks differently.
+Taran Adarsh gave this movie a rating of 3/5 saying, "Ramgopal Varma thinks differently.
 This time too, the maverick film-maker defies the stereotype and takes to the dense forests of Sri Lanka to meet an 'unknown' force" and explains further "But let's clear the misconception at the very start.
 Agyaat is no supernatural thriller (like Phoonk) or a horror fest (like Bhoot).
 This one's more of an adventure thriller that doesn't scare you at all, but makes you a participant in a pulse-pounding journey".

+Sequel

+In Agyaat, Sujal and Aasha, the only survivors of a horrific ordeal, manage to escape the jungle after their film crew is attacked by an unseen creature.
+In Agyaat 2, Sujal and Aasha report the events to the authorities, prompting Nitin to return to the jungle with police to locate the sites of the crew's deaths.
+Afterward, Sujal and Aasha return to the city and get married, unaware that the creature has followed them into this new setting, leading to a continuation of their conflict in an urban environment.
+Much like Agyaat drew inspiration from Predator, Agyaat 2 follows a storyline similar to Predator 2, where the creature transitions from the wilderness to the city, bringing the threat to a populated area.
+The movie is also inspired by other Hollywood thrillers like Anaconda and Alien.